Rich Action-semantic Consistent Knowledge for Early Action Prediction

 \section{Abstract}

-Early action prediction aims to recognize human actions from only a part of action execution, which is an important video analysis task for many practical applications.
-Most prior works treat partial or full videos as a whole, which neglects the semantic consistencies among partial videos of various progress levels due to their large intra-class variances.
-In contrast, we partition original partial or full videos to form a series of new partial videos and mine the Action Semantic Consistent Knowledge (ASCK) among these new partial videos evolving in arbitrary progress levels.
-Moreover, a novel Action Semantic Consistent learning network (ASCNet) under the teacher-student framework is proposed for early action prediction.
-Specifically, we treat partial videos as nodes and their action semantic consistencies as edges.
-Then we build a bi-directional fully connected graph for the teacher network and a single-directional fully connected graph for the student network to model ASCK among partial videos.
-The MSE and MMD losses are incorporated as our distillation loss to further transfer the ASCK from the teacher to the student network.
-Extensive experiments and ablative studies have been conducted, demonstrating the effectiveness of modeling ASCK for early action prediction.
-With the proposed ASCNet, we have achieved state-of-the-art performance on two benchmarks.
-The code will be released if the paper is accepted.
+Early action prediction (EAP) aims to recognize human actions from a part of action execution in ongoing videos, which is an important task for many practical applications.
+Most prior works treat partial or full videos as a whole, ignoring rich action knowledge hidden in videos, i.e., semantic consistencies among different partial videos.
+In contrast, we partition original partial or full videos to form a new series of partial videos and mine the Action-Semantic Consistent Knowledge (ASCK) among these new partial videos evolving in arbitrary progress levels.
+Moreover, a novel Rich Action-semantic Consistent Knowledge network (RACK) under the teacher-student framework is proposed for EAP.
+Firstly, we use a two-stream pre-trained model to extract features of videos.
+Secondly, we treat the RGB or flow features of the partial videos as nodes and their action semantic consistencies as edges.
+Next, we build a bi-directional semantic graph for the teacher network and a single-directional semantic graph for the student network to model rich ASCK among partial videos.
+The MSE and MMD losses are incorporated as our distillation loss to enrich the ASCK of partial videos from the teacher to the student network.
+Finally, we obtain the final prediction by summering the logits of different subnetworks and applying a softmax layer.
+Extensive experiments and ablative studies have been conducted, demonstrating the effectiveness of modeling rich ASCK for EAP.
+With the proposed RACK, we have achieved state-of-the-art performance on three benchmarks.
+The code is available at \url{https://github.com/lily2lab/RACK.git}.

 }

 \IEEEdisplaynontitleabstractindextext